 Technology can process information far more quickly and accurately than humans can, and faster service means less waiting time, fewer errors, and less hassle for guests – not to mention a faster hotel check-in process.

 2. Cost savings.

-Rather than pay employees to perform simple, repetitive tasks, automation software that’s available in modern property management systems can make it easy for guests to help themselves, saving on labor costs and easing the pressures of labor shortages.
+Rather than pay employees to perform simple, repetitive tasks, automation software that’s available in modern property management systems can make it easy for guests to help themselves, saving on labor costs, increasing retention, and easing the pressures of labor shortages.